Nicolae Constantin Batzaria: Wartime propaganda, persecution, and death

-Persecution and death

 The war's end and the rise of the Communist Party made Batzaria a direct target for political persecution.
 Shortly after the August 23 Coup, the communist press began targeting Batzaria with violent rhetoric, calling for his exclusion from the Romanian Writers' Society (or SSR): "in 1936, when Ana Pauker stood trial, [Batzaria] joined the enemies of the people, grouped under Stelian Popescu's quilt at Universul, instigating in favor of racial hatred".
 The party organ, Scînteia, identified Universul Copiilor as a "fascist and anti-Soviet" publication, noting: "The traitor Batzaria, aka Moș Nae, should be aware that there is no longer a place for him in today's Romanian media."
+Panning Lacrimile mamei for the same newspaper in November 1944, novelist Ion Călugăru assessed that Batzaria had combined "an obvious lack of talent, a false sentimentality, an artificial composition, [and] reactionary tendencies."
+Călugăru sampled portions of the text which "slandered" the Red Army, noting that Batzaria joined up with the "fascist offensive" during his Universul years; the book needed to "vanish from the bookshops, and soon."

-Batzaria was stripped of his SSR membership in the early months of 1945, and, in 1946, Universul Copiilor was suppressed.
-The consolidation of a communist regime in 1947–1948 led to his complete ostracizing, beginning when he was forced out of his house by the authorities (an action which reportedly caused the destruction of all his manuscripts through neglect).
+Batzaria was stripped of his SSR membership in the early months of 1945, and banned from working in the press through an official decree on July 11.
+He was one of the "journalists and writers engaged in incitement during Antonescu's hate-mongering rule" who were stripped of their voting rights ahead of legislative elections in November 1946.
+The consolidation of a communist regime in 1947–1948 led to Batzaria's complete ostracizing, beginning when he was forced out of his house by the authorities (an action which reportedly caused the destruction of all his manuscripts through neglect).
+Universul Copiilor was entirely suppressed in 1946, but appeared again in 1948, as one of two children's magazines vetted by the regime (alongside Licurici).
+That year, Scînteia reader Lucian Mustață published an op-ed, censuring Universul Copiilor for distributing low culture and for not contributing to the consolidation of a "socialist society".

 Sources diverge on events occurring during Batzaria's final years.
 Several authors mention that he became a political prisoner of the communists.
 According to Karpat, Batzaria died in poverty at his Bucharest house during the early 1950s.

-Later research however suggests that this occurred in 1952, at a concentration camp.
-The most specific such sources mentions that his life ended at a penal facility located in Bucharest's Ghencea district.
+Later research suggests that this occurred in 1952, at a concentration camp.
+The most specific such sources mention that his life ended at a penal facility located in Bucharest's Ghencea district.
 Scientist Claudiu Mătasă, who shared his cell there, recalled: "His stomach ill, [Batzaria] basically died in my arms, with me taking as much care of him as circumstances would allow..."
 Barbu Cioculescu gives a more complex account: "In very old age [Batzaria] was arrested, not for being a right-wing man, as he had not in fact been one, but for having served as a city councilor.
 A spinal cancer sufferer, he died in detention [...] not long after having been sentenced".
 According to historian of journalism Marin Petcu, Batzaria's confinement was effectively a political assassination.